-The citizens of Stone Mountain are very well educated compared to the average community in the nation: 35.23% of adults in Stone Mountain have a bachelor's degree or even advanced degree.
+The education level of Stone Mountain citizens is very high relative to the national average among all cities (21.84%): 35.23% of adults in Stone Mountain have a bachelor's degree or even advanced degree.

 The per capita income in Stone Mountain in 2010 was $21,345, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $85,380 for a family of four.
 However, Stone Mountain contains both very wealthy and poor people as well.